ryan-neil/gosurf/README.md

 # 🚀 Features

 - 🤙🏻 **Ease of use**: GoSurf is for the casual shredder who doesn't care about the extra "noise" of modern surf forecasting sites
-- ⏰ **When to surf**: Ideal times to surf that day based on specific spot conditions
+- ✨ **Ideal conditions**: Ideal forecast conditions modeled to each surf spot
 - 🌊 **Wave heights**: Hour by hour wave heights and periods as well as the days range
 - 💧 **Tides**: Tide data on the extremes (high's and low's) for the day
 - 💨 **Wind**: Hour by hour wind speed and direction for the day